boyvanduuren/game-of-clojure/README.md

 # game-of-clojure

-FIXME: Write a one-line description of your library/project.
+Conway's Game of Life in Clojure.
+See it play at [vanduuren.xyz][vanduuren_xyz].

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Naive implementation of Game of Life written during one of the worst stand-by duties of my life.
+Written to replace the front page of [vanduuren.xyz][vanduuren_xyz] because that was never updated anyway.

 ## Development

-To get an interactive development environment run:
+To get an interactive development environment, first you'll want to install clojure and figwheel (see https://rigsomelight.com/figwheel-main-template/).
+Then you can run:

     clojure -A:fig:build